Hear This All People And Give Ear – Hymn Lyric

 Hear this, all people, and give ear,

-all in the world who dwell;
+all in the who dwell;

 Both low and high, both rich and poor,